kongzii/NFA/README.md

 ## Levenshtein distance

-Creation of NFA for calculating Levenshtein distance in NFA::levenshtein.
+Source code for automatic creation of Levenshtein NFA for calculating distance between two words is in NFA::levenshtein.